 Endangered Species Sanctuary

 The 130,000-acre private Malilangwe Wildlife Reserve adjoins Gonarezhou National Park, which in turn is separated by a narrow corridor from Kruger National Park in South Africa and Limpopo National Park in Mozambique.
-In 1994, the not-for-profit Malilangwe Trust was established to purchase and manage this strategically located tract of wilderness and make it a sanctuary for endangered species.
-The trust was made possible by a large donation from American billionaire Paul Tudor Jones.
+In 1994, the not-for-profit Malilangwe Trust (made possible by a large donation from American billionaire Paul Tudor Jones) was established to purchase and manage this strategically located tract of wilderness and make it a sanctuary for endangered species.

 In 1998, 28 rhino from KwaZulu-Natal in South Africa were released into the Malilangwe Wildlife Reserve.
 Seventeen years later, Malilangwe contained more than 100 rhino.
 In June 2015, five Malilangwe rhino were flown to the Moremi Game Reserve in Botswana’s Okavango Delta.
 Decimated by poaching, black rhino had been declared “locally extinct” in Botswana in 1992, but the commitment of the government and the newfound competence of the anti-poaching patrols meant the translocation could be undertaken with confidence.

 While visiting Victoria Falls, don’t miss the chance to do a game drive or two in Zambezi National Park.
 It tends to be uncrowded; indeed, we saw no other vehicles during our visit.
 We had the splendid giraffe, wildebeest, zebra and rare sable antelope all to ourselves.

 Zimbabwean dollar (ZWD).
 Fluctuating rate valued at ZWD361.90 = US$1.00 as of April 2020.

 To phone hotels in Zimbabwe, dial 011 (international access) + 263 (Zimbabwe code) + city code and local numbers.